r4victor/tenthousandmeters/content/blog/python_bts_13.md

 | :-------------------------- | ---- | ---- | ---- | ---- | ---- |
 | RPS                         | 24k  | 12k  | 3k   | 30   | 10   |

 The server can tolerate one CPU-bound thread quite well.
-But since the I/O-bound thread needs to compete with other threads for the GIL, as we add more threads, the performance drops massively.
+But since the I/O-bound thread needs to compete with all CPU-bound threads for the GIL, as we add more threads, the performance drops massively.
 The fix is more of a hack.
 Why don't CPython developers just implement a proper GIL?

 ## A proper GIL